|

 tossed crumbs from muffins

-on his casket, and she wept,
+his casket, and she wept,

 not understanding the significance,